 The rise of combination feeding with formula

-The 2010 amendments to the Affordable Care Act that facilitate pumping in the work-place are a way closing the gap between the recommendation for six months of exclusive breastfeeding and the absence of maternity leave.
-Even so….
-Most companies don’t comply, and the policy has no enforcement mechanism.
+The 2010 amendments to the Affordable Care Act that facilitate pumping in the workplace are a way to close the gap between the recommendation for six months of exclusive breastfeeding and the absence of maternity leave.
+Even so…most companies don’t comply, and the policy has no enforcement mechanism.

-Moms are trying harder than ever to do the right thing and comply with recommendations, but faced with this impossible gap, the best option for many moms is to combination feed, using breast milk whenever possible and formula whenever needed.
+Moms are trying harder than ever to comply with recommendations, but faced with this impossible gap, the best option for many moms is to combination feed, using breast milk whenever possible and formula whenever needed.

 Expert Q&A with Professor Courtney Jung